These are the most popular Halloween costumes for 2021, according to Google Trends

 Cat costume

 It’s a cat, what can we say.
-In it’s defence, cats are excellent animals, so there’s much to be said for dressing as one.
+In defence of its popularity, cats are excellent animals, so there’s much to be said for dressing as one.
+Sleeping in the sun and staying aloof?
+The animals know how to live.

 We’re linking to a lightly fetish-y, Catwoman-inspired cat costume, because it can’t be denied the Sexy Cat outfit is an enduringly popular one.
 You were right, Miranda Hobbes, what can we say.